-Section 1.
-All that part of Olmsted county, in the state of Minnesota, included within the following described limits, description and boundaries, to-wit: All of section number fourteen, in township one hundred and six north, of range number twelve west, shall be a village by the name of "the village of Eyota," and the people now inhabiting the district of country herein described, shall be a municipal corporation, by the name of the "village of Eyota," and shall have all the powers possessed by municipal corporations at common law, and in addition thereto shall possess the powers hereinafter specially granted, and the authorities thereto shall have perpetual succession, shall be capable of contracting and being contracted with, of sueing and being sued, and in all courts may have a common seal and change the same at pleasure, and may also take, hold, purchase and lease such real, personal and mixed estate, within or without the limits thereof, as the purposes of said village may require.
+SECTION 1.
+All that part of Olmsted county in the state of Minnesota included within the following described limits, description and boundaries, to-wit: All of section number thirty-two, (32) the west half of section number thirty-three, (33) the south half $(\frac{1}{2})$ of section number twenty-nine, (29) and the south-west quarter (1) of section number twenty eight, (28) all in township one hundred and seven (107) north of range number fifteen (15) west, shall be a village by the name of "The village of Byron," and the people now inhabiting and those who shall hereafter inhabit the district of country herein described shall be a municipal corporation by the name of the village of Byron, and shall have all the powers possessed by municipal corporations at common law, and in addition thereto shall possess the powers hereinafter specially granted and the authorities thereto shall have perpetual succession, shall be capable of contracting and being contracted with, of sueing and being sued, and in all courts, may have a common seal and change the same at pleasure, and may also take, hold, purchase and lease such real, personal and mixed estate within or without the limits thereof as the purposes of said village may require.

-The said village of Eyota shall be and constitute one election district for all purposes of general and special elections under the election laws of this state, and the councillors of said village of Eyota shall be and act as judges at all elections held in said village, and shall have power to appoint clerks of such elections, and administer the necessary oaths.
+SEC.
+2. The said village of Byron shall be and constitute one election district for all purposes of general and special elections under the election laws of this state, and the councillors of said village of Byron shall be and act as judges at all elections held in said village and shall have power to appoint clerks of such elections, and administer the necessary oaths.
 Such elections shall be held and conducted in the same manner and under the same penalties, and vacancies in the board of election filled as required by the election law of this state.
 The recorder of said village shall give notice of all elections in the same manner as required by law of town clerks, and the councillors of said village shall perform all the duties pertaining to the registry list in the same way that township supervisors are required to do under the general election law of this state, and chapter one of the general statutes of this state shall apply to and govern the judges and clerks of election at all elections in all cases wherein the same does not conflict with the provisions of this act, and the common council shall determine in what place in said election district elections shall be held, at least ten days before any election shall be held.

 SEC.
-3. The elective officers of said village shall be one president of the common council, one recorder, one treasurer, one justice of the peace, three councillors, one assessor and one constable, who shall each, except the justice of the peace, hold his respective office for the term of one year, and until his successor is elected and qualified.
-The justice of the peace shall hold his office for the term of two years, and until his successor is elected and qualified.
+3. The elective officers of said village shall be one president of the common council, one recorder, one treasurer, one justice of the peace, two councillors, one assessor, and one constable, who shall each, except the justice of the peace, hold his respective office for the term of one year and until his successor is elected and qualified.
+The justice of the peace shall hold his office for the term of two years and until his successor is elected and qualified.